timlihk/Stockbee-market-monitor/README.md

   - Python 3: `python3 -m http.server 8080` then open `http://localhost:8080/stockbee-market-monitor/`
   - Or open `index.html` directly (some browsers restrict CSV fetch from `file://`; use a server for best results).
 - Hosting: any static host (GitHub Pages, Netlify, Vercel, S3) — no backend required.
+  - GitHub Pages automatically serves from this repo’s `main` branch.
+Use the live URL above.

 ## Data Source

 This page fetches a public Google Sheet as CSV.
-The sheet ID is hard‑coded in `script.js` (search for the long ID in the `urls` array inside `loadMarketData`).
+The sheet ID is hard‑coded in `script.js` as `SHEET_ID`.

 To use your sheet:
-- Make the sheet (or a published version) publicly readable.
+- Publish the sheet to the web (File → Share → Publish to web) so the CSV endpoints are readable without auth.
-- Replace the sheet ID in `script.js` with your own.
+- Replace the `SHEET_ID` in `script.js` with your own.
+- The app tries multiple CSV endpoints (gviz/published/export) and finally a light CORS proxy for browsers that block Google CSV CORS.

 Expected columns (header names are normalized and forgiving):
 - `Date`